OneMight/AI_Automobile/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 48 images.
+The dataset includes 1473 images.
 Cars-hS0e are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)

-No image augmentation techniques were applied.
+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* 50% probability of vertical flip
+* Random rotation of between -14 and +14 degrees
+* Random Gaussian blur of between 0 and 3.7 pixels